pstratman/sector/README.md

 # Sector
 ## An Android application for security monitoring and reporting.

 Mobile platforms have become commonplace in the lives of millions of people in the United States and abroad.
 This technology is evolving so quickly that it is sometimes difficult to track the new trends and products as they become available to consumers.
-As a Cyber Security professional, I have been trying to keep up with these trends and the security implications that they create.
-I have found the security concerns of applications from the app store the most troubling and ambiguous so far.
-All Android users have seen the familiar, “Application X needs access to the following items:” and then a long list of resources listed below on the phone and I know I’m not alone when I ask, “What the heck for?”
+In particular, the permissions requests from the applications on the app store are troubling and ambiguous in their generality.
+All Android users have seen the familiar, “Application X needs access to the following items:” and then a long list of resources listed below.
+The goal of Sector is to address the question "Why does Application X need access to that?"

-The goal of Sector is to flesh out what resources these applications are using in an attempt to shed some light on why they may need them.
+Sector will address this question by fleshing out what resources these applications are using in an attempt to shed some light on why they may need them.
 #### Sector will:
 * Show a list of the applications on the phone
 * Give details about what resources the applications are currently using